MATCTTU/matcttu.github.io/_posts/2021-11-07-customize.md

 Lines 7 and 8 of the `_config.yml` show you that the logo and background images are named `logo.png` and `placeholder-big.jpg`.
 It's quickest to leave `_config.yml` alone and upload new images with the same names to the images folder.

+1. Go to [Unsplash](https://unsplash.com/s/photos/background) and download any image.

+1. Rename the image `placeholder-big.jpg`.

 1. From the main repo page click **assets**, and then click **img** to open the images folder.

 1. Click **Add a file**, and then click **Upload files**.

-1. Drag and drop the images you want to upload, and then click **Commit changes**.
+1. Drag and drop the image you downloaded from Unsplash, and then click **Commit changes**.
 Note that it may take up to 10 minutes for your changes to rollout.

    > Note that files with the same names will be replaced.
 If you uploaded files with different names, edit lines 7 and 8 in the `_config.yml` file to reflect the new names.

+   You can repeat these steps to update the logo.

 #### Social icons